vacp2p/rfc/content/docs/rfcs/13/README.md

 }

 message HistoryResponse {
-  // the first field is reserved repeated WakuMessage messages = 2;
+  // the first field is reserved for future use repeated WakuMessage messages = 2;
   PagingInfo pagingInfo = 3; // used for pagination
 }